danrdoran/Fertilizer-Advisor/README.md

 [Explore the app](https://fertilizer-advisor-ndwdrwk9r6jvjyf2cwxqv6.streamlit.app/) · [Read the doctoral praxis](docs/paper.pdf) · [Project page](https://danrdoran.github.io/Fertilizer-Advisor/)

-The central question is economic as well as agronomic: **which historically supported fertilizer combination offers the highest expected profit for a particular field, rather than simply the highest predicted yield?**
+The central question is economic as well as agronomic: **which historically supported fertilizer combination offers the highest expected profit for a particular field?**

 This is a research prototype.
 Reported policy gains are estimates from historical observational data, not realized gains from a prospective deployment or randomized field trial.